znkaihuang/l-essayer/README.md

 - [ ] The system contains a spelling quiz.
 This is too limited.
 Grammar quiz, semantic quiz, etc., can more enrich this system.
 - [ ] ...

+Some codes need to be refactored.
+For example, one can find many JSP scriplets in the .jsp files.
+It is not a wise choice to

+use scriplets and should have other better replacement, like JSTL.

+Look forward to refactors and improvements in the futre.

 ## Sources

 The front-end applies the template from [ThemeWagon](https://themewagon.com/) [Ezuca](https://themewagon.com/themes/free-html5-education-template-ezuca/).